“He betook himself through fear to Sīhāgiri

 Climbing Sigiriya Rock

-No tour of this historic site is complete without climbing the 1200 odd steps to the summit of Sigiriya Rock.
-Not only is the view from the top exhilarating; it also gives you a perspective of the sheer enormity of building project King Kasyapa and his architects undertook 1600 years ago.
+No tour of this historic site is complete without climbing Sigiriya Rock.
+There are approaximately 1200 steps to the summit.
+Not only is the view from the top exhilarating; it also gives you a perspective of the sheer enormity of the building project King Kasyapa and his architects undertook 1600 years ago.

 Sigiriya Attractions & Things to Do